Parks & Rec - Conservation Areas

 Directions: Take County Road 35 (in the northeast corner of the county) north through Stoney Point.
 Turn east at the shoreline road and follow it to Tremblay Beach.

-Tremblay Beach Conservation Area is one of the only two marshes remaining on Essex County’s Lake St. Clair Shoreline (along with Ruscom Shores Conservation Area).
-The sandy beach, 1/2 km shoreline and extensive marsh make it ideal for spring birding, or just a quiet walk by the water.
+Tremblay Beach Conservation Area is one of only two marshes remaining on Essex County’s Lake St. Clair Shoreline, along with Ruscom Shores Conservation Area.
+A viewing tower will give you a bird’s eye perspective of the abundant and interesting wildlife in the marsh, and the shoreline and extensive marsh make it ideal for spring birding, or just a quiet walk by the water.

 Directions: Follow County Road 2 at the northeast end of the county to Surf Club Drive, east of the town of Deerbrook.
 Take Surf Club north to the parking lot.

 Situated alongside Lake St. Clair, Ruscom Shores Conservation Area is an attractive natural marshland area with a well-managed trail ideal for some outdoor enjoyment and tranquility.
 Ruscom Shores represents one of only two marshes still in existence on Essex County’s north shoreline.
 This area also supports a habitat restoration area, which includes a tallgrass prairie site, was completed in 2001.

 This quaint 120 acre Conservation Area, designated an Environmentally Significant Area, is great for peaceful walks and nature viewing.
 Ruscom Shores is perfect for spotting shorebirds, waterfowl and other spring migrants, as well as many prairie plants.